Last Updated on 05/13/2023 by Glynn Willard

 We preferred the last of the three.
 We did this only to standardize the flavor of the water from different sources.

-There are a lot of living organisms that can flourish in your fresh water tank.
+There are a lot of living organisms that can flourish in your freshwater tank regardless of how many gallons of water you have.

 Some are harmless, some elicit foul odors and others can be downright dangerous.

-How To Sanitize The Fresh Water Tank In An RV With Bleach
+How To Sanitize The Fresh Water Tank In An RV With A Bleach Solution

 I’m specifically discussing the use of household bleach in this article.

 This means a bleach you can acquire at the grocery store.
-You can obtain higher concentrations of bleach that are far more caustic elsewhere.
+You can obtain higher concentrations of a chlorine solution that are far more caustic elsewhere.

 Do not use these.
-They lower the pH too much and can damage your system.
+They lower the pH too much and can damage your entire system.

 So, just stick to grocery store bleach with no additional additives or scents and you’ll be fine.